Send Source Data to FME Flow with HTTP POST

 24. Since our token also has permissions enabled for the Data Download and Data Streaming services, we can access those services by simply changing a string in the request URL from "fmejobsubmitter" to "fmedatadownload".

 In Postman, create a new request by clicking the + on the tab.
 Ensure the HTTP request is set to POST.
 Copy the Authorization with Header URL from your downloaded webhook file into the field.
-This time, we will edit the URL: change the "fmejobsubmitter" string to "fmedatadownload".
+This time, we will edit the URL by changing the "fmejobsubmitter" string to "fmedatadownload".

 http://<yourServerHost>/fmedatadownload/training/ReceivePost.fmw?SourceDataset_TEXTLINE=%24(FME_MF_DIR)Sample.txt&DestDataset_TEXTLINE=%24(FME_SHAREDRESOURCE_DATA)%2FSendSourceData%2Fout.txt&opt_showresult=false&opt_servicemode=sync